b-lukaszuk/BS_wJ_eng/contents/translation.md

 Those were used only for the chapter's extras and are not strictly necessary to solve the task.

-Anyway, you may compare your own solution with the one in this chapter's text (with explanations) or with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/translation) (without explanations).
+Anyway, you may compare your own solution with the one in this chapter (with explanations) or with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/translation) (without explanations).